-During the first year of the studies, the Student can apply for replacement of the Supervising Tutor and/or change of the topic; however, such a change must always be well substantiated and approved by the respective Field Board.
-Only in absolutely extraordinary cases the Student can apply for replacement of the Supervising Tutor in later years of the studies.
+During studies, the Student can apply for replacement of the Supervising Tutor and/or change of the topic; such a change must always be well substantiated and approved by the respective Field Board.

 The student may apply for interruption of studies.
-If a student applies for interruption of studies in writing and no disciplinary proceeding has been brought against him/her, the dean shall grant the application; thereby the studies can be interrupted for the term of at least one semester.
+If a student applies for interruption of studies in writing and no disciplinary proceeding has been brought against him/her, the dean shall grant the application.
 In his/her decision, the dean shall also provide the terms and conditions of the repeated enrolment.
 The reason for interruption of studies is, in particular, maternity leave (now according to Act # 48/2013 Coll., i.e. Acknowledged Parental Leave Act), health problems or study stay abroad that is not incorporated in the study plan.
 For the period of interruption of studies, the person is not a student.
-The longest possible total time of interruption of studies is five years.

 The studies are regularly finished by completion of the respective study programme.
 The date of completion of the studies is the day when the dissertation thesis is successfully defended.
-Further, the studies may be terminated (see Article 8 of the Studies and Examination Regulations of Charles University) by:
+Further, the studies may be terminated by:

 A graduate of a doctoral study programme who has passed all the required examinations and defended the dissertation thesis shall be given a diploma issued by Charles University, stating the study programme, the training institution and the academic degree granted.

 The student of a doctoral study programme can be a national of any country, if he/she meets the conditions prescribed for the chosen form of study.
 Studies in Czech language are free of charge.
 Studies in a study programme in a foreign language are provided for fees.
+The actual amount of the fee is set out in the Appendix No. 2 to the Constitution of Charles University - Fees for Study for the relevant academic year.
+There is no fee for doctoral studies in English at the First Faculty of Medicine in the academic year 2020/21.
 The applicant’s state of health must meet the requirements concerning foreign nationals permitted long-term residence in the Czech Republic.